TritonDataCenter/manta-nfs/README.md

 Once started, the server will output an occasional log message but the '-d' or '-v' option can be used to change the logging level from 'info' to 'debug' or 'trace'.
 All logging is done via Bunyan.
-Logging above 'info' is not recommended, except for debugging, since there will be many log entries for each NFS operation.
+Logging above 'info' is not recommended, except during debugging, since there will be many log entries for each NFS operation.

-To mount a Manta directory, the standard NFS client mount command is used.
-For example, for Manta user 'foo', to mount their 'public' directory:
+To mount a Manta directory, the standard NFS client mount command is used with a Manta path.
+The user name used here must be the same user as is configured for Manta access.
+For example, if Manta user 'foo' is configured, then to mount their 'public' directory:

     mount 127.0.0.1:/foo/public /mnt